 AOS courses assume a prerequisite background in college physics (two semesters), calculus (three semesters), and chemistry (one semester).

 Prerequisites for admission are one semester of chemistry, three semesters of calculus, one semester of differential equations, and two semesters of calculus-based physics.
 Prior work in atmospheric or oceanic sciences is not required, but it is beneficial.
 Knowledge of computer programming is recommended.
-Most students have Graduate Record Exam (GRE) scores of better than 650 quantitative and 3.5 analytical, and have a GPA of better than 3.0 on a 4.0 scale.
+Admitted students generally have GRE quantitative scores of at least 151 (650 prior scale, 56% percentile), verbal reasoning scores of 152 (490 prior scale, 56% percentile) and analytical scores of 4.0 (48% percentile), and have a GPA of better than 3.0 on a 4.0 scale.
 International students must submit scores from the Test of English as a Foreign Language (TOEFL) or the International English Language Testing System (IELTS).
-Applications are also judged on academic record, letters of recommendation, and the statement of purpose.
+Applications are also judged on academic record, letters of recommendation, prior research experience, and the statement of purpose.
+Ph.D. students must have an advisor identified before they can be recommended for admission.

 For more information: Graduate Coordinator, Department of Atmospheric and Oceanic Sciences, 1225 West Dayton Street, Madison, WI 53706-1695; 608-262-2827; fax 608-262-0166; email@example.com; www.aos.wisc.edu.